Skip to content

 Result:

-Copy badges copy their value to the users clipboard when clicked upon
+Copy badges copy their value (right side) to the user's clipboard when clicked upon.

 Example markdown: